stephanbcbauer/standards.catena-x.github.io/blog/2023-12-01-OfficeHours.md

 ### Security

-- Please do not publish vulnerability reports openly
+- Please do not publish vulnerability reports openly (like screenshot from closed security tools)
 - Please do not publish sensitive personal data without consent of the person, the data belongs to (i.e. Email addresses)
-- Discussion: Should we maybe be more open with found security vulnerabilities
+- Discussion: Should we maybe be more open with found security vulnerabilities (full disclosure)

 ### FOSS